AgnosPCB/documentation/docs/maintenance/Troubleshooting.md

         Select your AOI version from the tabs below.

     === "ONLINE version"
-        1. Open application menu from the top of the desktop or press Windows key.
+        1. Open the application menu from the top of the desktop or press the Windows key.
 Select **System Settings**.

             ![Step 1](../assets/maintance/keyboard-online-1.png)